How to Make the Best Decision When Hiring Sales Candidates

 Speeding up Decision Making

-When it comes to making better judgments, sometimes the most efficient thing you can do is move through them swiftly without getting caught up in “analysis paralysis.”
+When making better judgments, sometimes the most efficient thing you can do is move through them quickly without getting caught up in “analysis paralysis.”
 This is especially true when there isn’t much difference at the margins.

 Picking Better or Best?
 How to Navigate Good Choices